ajj-siraj/Cornflix/README.md

   - A personal messaging system to allow users to contact and add each other as friends.
   - User ratings.
 The current ratings included are IMDB ratings.
 There are rating stars on each watch page but as of now clicking on them does not do anything or submit your ratings.
  - Record and display user watch history.
+ - Password reset workflow.
+There's a "reset password" page where you enter your email and submit it to the server, but as of now it does not actually send any emails.

  ## Working prototype
  You can try the app on this link: http://cornflix.herokuapp.com